Flight canceled? Experts share some advice about what to do

 WILL I HAVE TO PAY A CHANGE FEE IF I REBOOK MY FLIGHTS?

-Major airlines __ including Delta, American, Southwest, Air Canada, Alaska, Frontier and Spirit __ are waiving change fees during the storm, which gives travelers more flexibility as they shift their plans.
+Major airlines, including Delta, American, Southwest, Air Canada, Alaska, Frontier and Spirit, are waiving change fees during the storm, which gives travelers more flexibility as they shift their plans.
 But Ebenhoch said travelers should read the fine print carefully.
 If you book a return flight outside the window that the airline sets, you may have to pay for the difference in fares, for example.

 CAN I ASK TO BE BOOKED ON ANOTHER AIRLINE’S FLIGHT?